Twitter’s 200 Million-User Email Leak: What to Know and How to Protect Your Info

 - You might be a target for phishing scams.
 Refresh yourself on how to identify a phishing scam with these tips.

 - Replace the affected account passwords with a new, random one.
-We recommend using a secure password generator
+We recommend using a secure password generator.
+If you want to change your username, use a username generator.

 - Save your new password in an encrypted password manager like Dashlane.